 YES.
 For example, property owners and their regular employees who acts of property management are performed in the regular course of, or as an incident to the management of the property.

 Before hiring a property manager to manage your Rhode Island rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of Rhode Island property managers by referring to the state's list of broker licensees and salesperson licensees.
+You can check the license status of Rhode Island property managers by referring to the state's licensee lookup.

 Rhode Island Community Association Management Licensing